 Brittle Naiad has a more “bushy” appearance with its pointed leaves clumped together at the top of the stem.
 It is a submerged plant that posses a greenish color.

-There are currently six different lakes that posses this invasive species.
+There are currently six different lakes that posses this invasive lake weed species.
 It is a danger to Minnesota lakes because it steals food and lake bottom from the native plants.
-Therefore, the indigenous plants will not be able to survive and the lakes’ ecosystems will not be stable.
+Therefore, the indigenous MN plants will not be able to survive and the lakes’ ecosystems will not be stable.

 To learn more about Brittle Naiad, click here!

-Both forms of algae, Starry Stonewort reflects similar characteristics to Chara, but it Chara is native and Starry Stonewort is invasive.
-Chara is native because it provides necessary nutrients and protection for fish and other animals living in the lake.
+Both forms of algae, Starry Stonewort reflects similar characteristics to Chara, but Chara is a native lake weed while Starry Stonewort is invasive.
+Chara is native because it provides necessary nutrients and protection for fish and other animals living in our Minnesota lakes.
 Starry Stonewort, on the the other hand, does not provide the same benefits.
 Therefore, they do not have all the same elements as normal plants.
 It is a common misconception that these are plants, but that is not the case.

 To learn more about Starry Stonewort, click here!